 If we isolate the effect of the depreciation of some Latin American currencies (particularly the Argentine peso and the Brazilian real), we can see that most of the region’s insurance markets registered real growth (after inflation was corrected) in their respective currencies (see Chart 1-b).
 Brazil was affected by the easing of monetary policy to boost economic growth, with an interest rate reduction which hindered the development of the Life insurance segment.
 Currently the yield curve is maintaining a positive slope and interest rates seem to be stabilizing, which is helping to improve Brazil’s Life insurance segment.

 A positive note in the region is the aggregate net result for the insurance industry, which experienced a growth of 35.8% compared to the previous year, amounting to 12.06 billion dollars.
 The majority of markets experienced growth in profits compared to the previous year, when measured in dollars, with the exception of Bolivia, Chile, Colombia, Ecuador, Mexico, Puerto Rico, and Uruguay.

 Regarding structural trend indicators, the penetration index (premiums/GDP) stood at 2.9% in 2018 which was unchanged from the previous year.
 The indicator also remains unchanged in both the Life (1.3%) and Non-Life (1.6%) segments.
 In spite of this stagnation, a medium-term analysis (2008-2018) shows that the Insurance Protection Gap (IPG), which reflects the difference between optimal insurance coverage and actual insurance coverage has narrowed when measured in relative terms as a multiple of the actual insurance market (see Chart 1-c).

-The full analysis of the structural trends and behaviors of the region’s insurance industry can be found in the report The Latin American Insurance Market in 2018, prepared by MAPFRE Economic Research, available via the following link:
+The full analysis of the structural trends and behaviors of the region’s insurance industry can be found in the report The Latin American Insurance Market in 2018, prepared by MAPFRE Economics, available via the following link: